- What We Do

 How It Works

 1. Site Visit.
-District staff will meet you on site to discuss your ideas and options for replacing your lawn with native plants
+District staff will meet you on site to discuss your ideas and options for replacing your lawn with native plants.
+Request a visit today!

 2. Design Your Habitat.
 Working with district staff, design your habitat at home using pollinator-friendly and native plants.